P-p-H-d/mlib/README.md

 except when it is called with a macro function that takes more than one argument and without its arguments
 (in which case it generates a compiler error).
+It also won't work for expression starting with ')'

 ##### M\_PARENTHESIS\_P(expression)